Claim: A helpful male stranger begging a ride at a shopping mall turns out to be a crazed killer.

 The legend shows up again in the 1956 book Negro Folktales in

-Michigan, where a young buggy driver spots five o'clock shadow under a lady passenger's bonnet.
+Michigan, where a young buggy driver spots five o’clock shadow under a lady passenger’s bonnet.
 The lad contrives to lose his hat and asks the woman to recover it while he controls the skittish horses.
-Once she's out of the rig, he drives off.
-Later, "he picks up the basket and looks in it, to give to his wife, and there's two Colt .44's in there, and eight hundred dollars in cash money."
+Once she’s out of the rig, he drives off.
+Later, “he picks up the basket and looks in it, to give to his wife, and there’s two

 In the late 1970s, the “hairy armed hitchhiker” myth was all the rage in the UK; everyone was telling it as a close call that had befallen a friend of a friend.
 Why that sudden outbreak of an old legend in that particular place and time?
 That was the era of the Yorkshire Ripper.
 People feared for their lives, and part of that fear was expressed through the telling of (and believing!) of this legend.

-During that period, reports of this tale were received in at least 17 police stations.
-(No telling how often each station heard it either!)
+During that period, reports of this tale were received in at least

 These days the “shopping mall” version has come to eclipse the earlier “hitchhiker” form of the story.
 This is likely the result of two changes in our culture: the growing fear of hitchhikers, and the ascendancy of the shopping mall as a place to